-A one-time fee is charged to all 1L-4L students for participation in a program designed to give access to and practice with multiple-choice (MBE) questions during all four years of law school and preparation for one taking of the CA Bar Examination.
-The fee is currently \$330.00, but is subject to change.
+AdaptiBar is a program for all 1L-4L students.
+It is designed to give access to and practice with multiple-choice (MBE) questions during all four years of law school and preparation for one taking the CA Bar Examination.
+The fee is currently \$30.00 per year for each year except for the student's last year in school, at which time the fee will be \$300.00.
+Accelerating students will pay \$330 in their final year.
+Fees are subject to change.